Art In Public Places

 Earlier this year the City embarked on development of its first Arts Master Plan.
 The goal of the Arts Master Plan is to establish a community-wide vision that will guide the City’s art activities and partnerships over the coming decade.

-The Irvine-based arts consulting firm Arts Orange County (Arts OC) is leading the development of the Arts Master Plan for the City.
+The Irvine-based consulting firm Arts Orange County (Arts OC) is leading the development of the Arts Master Plan for the City.
 Arts OC brings an extensive background in arts management and public sector cultural planning to this project.

 Arts Master Plan Visioning Session Schedule: